 The cloud’s images being reflected in the water’s surface signified the weather we would experience most of the morning and early afternoon.

 We walked south through and by the golf course in the direction of Barsebäck with views on our right of the Sound which forms the Danish-Swedish border.
 The weather was very unstable with strong winds and intermittent rain showers being blown over the Sound from Denmark.
-Below you can see part of the golf course and some rain showers on their way on the right.

 Before Barsebäck there was a little rest area with some tables and chairs.
 There were also very new and modern toilet/wash room facilities there.
 There was even an outside shower with warm water.
 We decided to take a break here for some lunch while watching some people windsurf on the waves in the shallow waters not far from us.
 There was also a large bird presence in this area.